Measuring the colour of nuts

 • During roasting, natural sugars in the nuts caramelize, which leads to browning.

-• Depending on the degree of roasting, the color can vary from light golden to deep brown.
+• Depending on the degree of roasting, the colour can vary from light golden to deep brown.

-• The Maillard reaction (a chemical reaction between amino acids and sugar) also contributes to color intensification.
+• The Maillard reaction (a chemical reaction between amino acids and sugar) also contributes to colour intensification.

 3. Seasoning & processing

-• Salt, spices or caramel coatings can also change the color.
+• Salt, spices or caramel coatings can also change the colour.

 • Honey or sugar glazed nuts often have a darker, shiny layer.

-• The skin is removed from blanched nuts (e.g. almonds), making them appear lighter in color.
+• The skin is removed from blanched nuts (e.g. almonds), making them appear lighter in colour.

 4. Storage & Oxidation